nadia-polikarpova/cse130-web/lectures/00-hello.md

   - try to find past exams that are not publicly posted

 Policy on using AI assistants (e.g., Copilot, ChatGPT):
-  - using AI assistants is allowed for coding (not quizzes), as long as you acknowledge them in your submission
+  - using AI assistants is allowed for coding (not quizzes)
   - you are responsible for understanding *all the code* you submit
   - in the final project, you *are encouraged* to use AI assistants
   - in the assignments, you *are discouraged* to use AI assistants because the purpose